Michael Elgin: Pro Wrestling Noah (2019–2022)

 Elgin made his Pro Wrestling NOAH debut on November 2, 2019 in Battle of Aesthetics facing Takashi Sugiura for the newly created GHC National Championship, in which he lost.
 Elgin returned on January 4, 2020 during the Korakuen Hall tour, facing Katsuhiko Nakajima in a winning effort, and facing Masao Inoue in a winning effort the following day.

 On May 21, 2022, Elgin teamed with Masa Kitamiya defeating Sugiura-gun International (El Hijo de Dr. Wagner Jr. and René Duprée) to win the GHC Tag Team Championships.

 Following his July 9, 2022 arrest, Elgin was stripped of his GHC Tag Team Championship and removed from future Noah shows.

+Independent promotions (2022–present)

+Elgin won the Championship International Wrestling title in September 2024 by defeating Malice.

 Personal life

 Frobel lived in Oshawa, Ontario, Canada, but has since moved to Toronto, Ontario, Canada.
 Frobel previously worked in construction, but required too many days off for his wrestling appearances, forcing him to quit.

 In June 2013, Frobel announced his engagement to fellow professional wrestler Rachel Collins, better known under her ring name as MsChif.
 They wed the following month on July 4.
 On September 4, 2015, Collins gave birth to her and Frobel's first child, a boy named Jax.
 The couple divorced in 2020.

+In June 2021, Frobel briefly went missing, reportedly leaving his phone at home after sending a "concerning message" on Facebook.
+He was later found and returned home.

 In July 2021, Frobel was arrested for violating a protection order filed by his ex-fiance.
+The case was turned over to the state attorney's office, but no charges were filed.

+In July 2022, Frobel was reportedly arrested in Japan for stealing.
+Frobel denied the reports, stating he was headed back to Canada following the death of a family member.
+He has not returned to Japan since.